tanzeelajvd/privacy-enhanced-distributed-data-mining/README.md

 * RSS-RMD is used **only for secure aggregation**, not encryption
 * No cryptographic libraries are required
-* PCA or visualization (if used) is for analysis only
+* Visualization is used solely for analysis and comparison
 * This implementation prioritizes **algorithmic clarity, stability, and reproducibility**

 ---